massgravel/massgrave.dev/docs/evaluation_editions.md

 Both versions are almost the same feature-wise.
 The main difference lies in the **activation**.

-- The evaluation version of Windows typically comes with a 90-day trial period.
+- The evaluation version of Windows typically comes with a 90-day (180-day for Server) trial period.
 - Evaluation Editions cannot be activated outside of the evaluation period.
 - After the trial period, the system will start showing notifications and may shut down periodically.
 - To be clear, you can not activate it with your genuine key, digital license, KMS, etc.